Brault has been moved to the bullpen, Rob Biertempfel of The Athletic Pittsburgh reports.

 Brault completed 5.1 innings Saturday against the Phillies, allowing two runs on two hits and three walks while striking out four.
 He did not factor into the decision.

 Brault seemed to be effectively wild in Saturday's matchup, as he threw just over half his pitches for strikes, yet felt little offensive pressure from the Phillies' offense.
 He wound up being tagged with two runs allowed after the bullpen gave up a three-run homer to Rhys Hoskins immediately after Brault left the game, but all in all, Brault pitched fine.
 His lack of command likely won't bode so well in future starts, though.
 His next start will come Friday against St. Louis.

-Brault allowed four runs on six hits and four walks across two innings in a no-decision Sunday against the Nationals.
-He struck out four.
+Brault (2-1) allowed five runs on five hits and two walks across six innings en route to a loss Monday against the Rockies.
+He struck out one.